 Every day, the fantastic 200 m indoor slope is covered with 1,700 tonnes of fresh powdery snow, so hire a snowboard or skis or simply bring your own.
 If you're looking to improve your skills in time for the new season, there is advanced coaching available and if you're a novice, there are lessons available on the separate beginners' slope.

-Dry ski slopes
+Artificial ski slopes

 - Aberdeen Snowsports Centre is regarded by many as one of the best snowsports centres in Scotland offering lessons, coaching, equipment hire, children's parties and more.
 The centre, located in Garthdee, is a short drive or bus trip from Aberdeen city centre.